-- Do not wear contact lenses. - Do not wear any jewellery, except for a wedding ring. - Do not bring any valuables with you into hospital.
+- Do not eat or drink anything from the time stated in your letter. - Do not wear contact lenses. - Do not wear any jewellery, except for a wedding ring. - Do not bring any valuables with you into hospital.
 We cannot accept responsibility for loss or damage to personal belongings. - Do have a bath or shower before you come into hospital. - Do wear comfortable clothing and supportive underwear to go home in.